cyverse/irods-adm/coding-standards-bash.md

 done < <(get_resources "$srcColl")
 ```

-In this example, the flow of the code has `get_resources` called before its output is iterated over,
+In this example, the flow of the code has `get_resources` called before the iteration, so the reader
-so the reader doesn't need to go to the bottom of the loop to know what is being interated over.
+doesn't need to go to the bottom of the loop to understand the logic.

 ```bash
 readarray -t resources < <(get_resources "$srcColl")

 for resc in "${resources[@]}"; do
   ...
 done